batctl - html man page (v2021.0-5-g5cfa894)

 batctl offers a convenient way to configure the batman-adv kernel mod-

-ule as well as displaying debug information such as originator tables,
+ule as well as displaying debug information such as originator tables

-file batctl allows the use of host names instead of MAC addresses.
+lows the use of host names instead of MAC addresses.

 B.A.T.M.A.N. advanced operates on layer 2.
 Thus all hosts participating